Community-Cleanup/Co-Cleanup-Docs/README.md

 1. From a sign up form on the client app, the user's username, email and password as user input will added to the client app.
 2. With the client-app-side validated username, email and password it will be sent as a POST request to the cloud authentication services.
 Included in the request will be a flag to bypass any email verification requirements for the sign up.
-3. With the cloud authentication services attempt at validating the email and password on its systems, if this is a *sign up*, attempt to save the user's email and secured password on its systems, alternatively for *sign in* attemp to retrieve the existing user from its systems.
+3. With the cloud authentication services attempt at validating the email and password on its systems, if this is a *sign up*, attempt to save the user's email and secured password on its systems, alternatively for *sign in* attempt to retrieve the existing user from its systems.
 The auth services will respond back with an object to the client, depending whether it was successful or not.
 4. From process #3, one of three error responses may occur: "Weak Password", "Invalid Email", or "Operation Not Allowed".
 Or only "User Not Found" error if this is a *sign in* request only.
 5. Alternatively, if successful user creation on the auth system services, return a response object with the ID token (JWT) with token metadata such as expiry time.
 6. Clear any existing cookie stored on the end-user's web browser.
 7. Store a copy of the ID token on a cookie on the end-user's web browser.
-8. Send a POST request to the server API app with the ID token for validatation against the "admin" side of the cloud authentication services.
+8. Send a POST request to the server API app with the ID token for validation against the "admin" side of the cloud authentication services.
 9. From process #8, an error response of "Connection Refused" may occur if there's a network error, for example.
 10. Send a POST request with the ID token to the admin cloud authentication services to validate it.
 11. If the ID token is deemed still valid, decode the user's claims from the payload to retrieve the user's details (email, username, etc.) in plain text.
 12. With the decoded claims, as an object, and as a query filter, send a database query to the NoSQL database to create a new user (for *sign up*) on the database, or fetch the user (for *sign in*) from the database.
-13. Respond with any connection/network errors to the database that may have occured.
+13. Respond with any connection/network errors to the database that may have occurred.
 14. If the database query was successful retrieve the user's details from the database as a document as per NoSQL database design, of which the server API app will handle and store as an object.
 15. A promise from the client app for the user's details from the database should be resolved and the user's decoded details stored into *state* on the client app.